tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 There are multiple popular tools used for testing APIs.
 Some of the names include [Postman][postman], [REST Assured][assured], [Karate][karate] or [SoapUI][soapui].
 Each one of these tool has their respective strengths and characteristics, but they all share a similar flaw: they revolve around URI of individual resources and test them in isolation.
-While it may sound good from a unit test perspective, it's pretty obvious that API tests will always be integration tests.
+While it may sound good from a unit testing perspective, it's pretty obvious that API tests will always be integration tests.
 Focusing on a resource identifier prevents the tests from taking advantage of rich hypermedia controls.
 Those cannot be easily tested, even if the API under test uses a hypermedia media type.
 Such tests will mostly only reach level 3 of [Richardson Maturity Model][rmm].